datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ datalad save -m "add script for kNN classification and plotting" code/script.py

-Finally, with your directory structure modular and intuitive, the input data installed, the script ready, and the dataset status clean, you can wrap the execution of the script in a :command:`datalad run` command.
+Finally, with your directory structure being modular and intuitive, the input data installed, the script ready, and the dataset status clean, you can wrap the execution of the script in a :command:`datalad run` command.

 .. note::